ceeoinnovations/prev-ceeoinnovations/_projects/SPIKE+AI.markdown

 <!--FREE WRITE lets you write any markdown you want (include images, lists, titles, code,etc)
                If something doesn't look how you expect on the page, try adding a linebreak after it--------------------->
 <div class="free_write" markdown="1">
+In this project, we explored the possibility of integrating AI on SPIKE.
+Through it, we would like students to learn basic AI concepts and algorithms like supervised learning, K nearest neighbor, etc.
 </div>